ambuilding/chaohuaxishi/_posts/2017-01-13-Interview-Challenging.md

 ### Expressing opinion and delaying answers

 #### Why do you want to leave your job?

+    Well, you see I started as a fresh graduate, like with no experience whatsoever in the field, and having worked in the company for a couple of years, I feel like I have a better understanding of the industry and nature of my job as well.

+    And I'd really like to move further, and I'd like to develop further my skills.
+Unfortunately it seems that in the company where I'm working at the moment, there mightn't be enough opportunities for further career growth and this is what I am looking for at the moment.
+So, that's the main reason.

+    I've been with my company for a while so I think it's time for me to seek exposure in the field.
+    I love learning new challenges take up new challenges, learning new things, and work with a diverse team, I just want to expand my horizon,I think it's about time for me to, seek new opportunities, Yes, basically it's just mainly curiosity has brought me here today.

 - Expressing personal and professional growth
   - develop further
   - have further career growth